aybruhm/fastapi-ledger-system/README.md

 # FastAPI-Ledger

-A ledger system built with FastAPI.
+Have you ever been curious as to how fintech applications are built?
+This system demonstrates the basic functionalities of a fintech product.

+## Technologies

+- FastAPI
+- PostgreSQL
+- SQLAlchemy (ORM)
+- Docker and Docker-compose
+- Alembic (Database migrations)
+- Pytest (Unit testing)

 ## Problem Statement

-Design a system called a ledger system which means there is a user and each user can have multiple accounts(at max 10 accounts).
-You have to design and implement following functionalities:
+Build a ledger system with the following functionalities:

 - [x] ( Deposit Money ) Credit X amount to one of the user’s account
 - [x] ( Withdraw Money ) Debit X amount from one of the user’s account